 Voltaren Ophthalmic Side Effects

-Note: This document contains side effect information about diclofenac ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Voltaren Ophthalmic.
+Note: This page contains side effects data for the generic drug diclofenac ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Voltaren Ophthalmic.

 For the Consumer